The 2020 Age+Action Conference, June 8-11, originally scheduled for Dallas, Texas, is now a virtual experience to protect participants from COVID-19.

 May 7, 2020 (Arlington, VA) - The National Council on Aging (NCOA), a trusted national leader working to ensure that every person can age well, has announced that its annual conference that brings together thought leaders in aging is going virtual this year.

-The 2020 Age+Action Conference, June 8-11, originally scheduled for Dallas, TX, will now be turned into a virtual experience for hundreds of leaders from community-based organizations across the country to discuss trends and issues impacting older adults during the COVID-19 pandemic and beyond.
+The 2020 Age+Action Conference, June 8-11, originally scheduled for Dallas, Texas, will now be turned into a virtual experience for hundreds of leaders from community-based organizations across the country to discuss trends and issues impacting older adults during the COVID-19 pandemic and beyond.

 With older adults and aging services professionals at higher risk for the virus, NCOA quickly worked to shift its conference from in-person to virtual.
 The event will feature over 150 sessions and 100 speakers, allowing professionals to connect, learn, and share best practices to better serve older Americans in their communities.